18 keys to ensure a positive experience for your child

 1. Proper Nutrition Hockey is a grueling, demanding sport.
-Are you ensuring your child gets the proper nutrition they need to perform at their best?
+Are you ensuring your child is getting the proper nutrition they need to perform at their best?

 2. Time to Digest A big meal can adversely affect your child’s performance.
-Eating too close to game or practice time is never good (we’re not exactly sure how Stanley Cup-winner Alexander Ovechkin can eat what he does before a game and still manage to be the NHL’s leading scorer.)
+Eating too close to game or practice time is never good (we’re not exactly sure how Stanley Cup-winner Alexander Ovechkin can eat what he does before a game and still manage to be an NHL super star.)

 3. Hydration Young bodies need plenty of water to replenish lost fluids, especially during and after a strenuous activity like hockey.
 Muscles rely on it for lubrication.
 Make sure they have enough for games or practices.